froggyos/froggyos.github.io/versions/1.9/README.md

 * the inserted `wait` keywords may be messing loops sometimes
     * `wait` keywords were being inserted before every `endloop` command, which stacked.
 Turns out the `wait` keyword was not necessary, so it was removed.
         * they were VERY much needed lmfao, but instead of them being automatically put in, the user has to do it manually, if it isnt done, there is a rare error message and froggyOS is reloaded
+* the loading spinner goes ZOOMING????
+    * it kept being added to it kept going BABHBAhBAHDBHDBDAHSBAWOOOWOOWOOOWOOOWABHSHAJBSAHBWHSHOOOOSHHHHWOOOOOOWOOOZSHHZOOOOOOOM

 # FroggyScript Documentation
 **Note: spaces are part of syntax, and must be used as shown**